Andyctct/Hugo-Personal-Site/content/about/index.md

 Last Updated: April 10, 2024

 Hi, I'm Andy and this is my blog.
 I am a newly graduated software engineer that specialized in computer science at the University of Toronto, although I am originally from Vancouver, British Columbia.
-In my free time, I like to exercise (mainly working out, running, and basketball), spend time with my friends, play games, watch anime, eat good food, and go down rabbit holes.
+In my free time, I like to exercise (mainly working out, running, and basketball), spend time with my friends, play games, watch anime, travel, eat good food, and go down rabbit holes.
 I am currently trying to blog more so that I can force myself to think, and hopefully something cool will happen.
 I am also planning to make this website better and / or make other websites in the future.

-Here are some people I find cool (in no particular order):
+Here are some people I find cool:

 - [Kanye West](https://twitter.com/kanyewest)
 - [Brandon Stanton](https://www.humansofnewyork.com/)